scantist-ossops-m2/ceph-ci/doc/cephadm/services/monitoring.rst

 cephadm uses Prometheus http service discovery support `http_sd_config
 <https://prometheus.io/docs/prometheus/2.28/configuration/configuration/#http_sd_config>`
 in order to get the currently configured targets from Ceph.
-Internally, `ceph-mgr` provides a service discovery endpoint at `<https://<mgr-ip>:8765/sd/` which used by Prometheus to get the needed targets.
+Internally, `ceph-mgr` provides a service discovery endpoint at `<https://<mgr-ip>:8765/sd/` (port is configurable through the variable `service_discovery_port`) which is used by Prometheus to get the needed targets.

 Customers with external monitoring stack can use `ceph-mgr` service discovery endpoint to get scraping configuration.
 Root certificate of the server can be obtained by the